CurlyWurly-1/Jetson-Orin-Developer-kit-setup/README.md

 Setup Tips

-1) JETSON ORIN DEVELOPER KIT SETUP (Physical and software setup) - Be aware that you may have to remove and re-insert the USB cables for the webcam and speakers to work OK after a power up.
-This seems to be necessary because after a power up, the Jetson Developer kit can "forget" what USB devices are already attached to it.
-Removing and re-inserting the USB cable for the affected devices seems to fix this.
+1) JETSON ORIN DEVELOPER KIT SETUP (Physical and software setup) - Be aware that after a powerup, you may have to remove and re-insert the USB cables of the webcam and speakers to make them work OK.
+This seems to be a necessary workaround because the Jetson Developer kit "forgets" what USB devices are attached to it.
+Removing and re-inserting the USB cable for the affected devices after a power up seems to fix this.
    - Use the Jetson SDK Manager software to flash the NVME drive with Jetson software as per here
      - https://www.youtube.com/watch?v=Ucg5Zqm9ZMk&t
    - This is the written up list of the video